atgu/GWASpy/docs/_build/html/_sources/pca.rst.txt

      - Squared correlation threshold (exclusive upper bound).
 Must be in the range [0.0, 1.0].
 Default is 0.2
    * - :code:`--ld-window`
      - Window size in base pairs (inclusive upper bound).
 Default is 250000
+   * - :code:`--npcs`
+     - Number of PCs to use.
+Default is 20
    * - :code:`--relatedness-method`
      - Method to use for the inference of relatedness.
 Default is pc_relate.
 Options: [:code:`pc_relate`, :code:`ibd`, :code:`king`]
    * - :code:`--relatedness-thresh`